Looking Closely at the Growth Curve for Uniti Group Inc. (UNIT)

 UNIT’s Market Performance

-UNIT stocks went down by -4.86% for the week, with a monthly jump of 4.83% and a quarterly performance of 7.78%, while its annual performance rate touched 28.77%.
-The volatility ratio for the week stands at 2.63% while the volatility levels for the past 30 days are set at 3.65% for Uniti Group Inc..
-The simple moving average for the period of the last 20 days is -1.20% for UNIT stocks with a simple moving average of 17.91% for the last 200 days.
+UNIT stocks went up by 1.89% for the week, with a monthly jump of 4.39% and a quarterly performance of 3.33%, while its annual performance rate touched 33.03%.
+The volatility ratio for the week stands at 2.21% while the volatility levels for the past 30 days are set at 3.24% for Uniti Group Inc..
+The simple moving average for the period of the last 20 days is 0.44% for UNIT stocks with a simple moving average of 20.48% for the last 200 days.

 Analysts’ Opinion of UNIT